 Deportations as Business Model follows the financial flows surrounding the semi-privatized deportation practices.

-The Prison within the Prison within the Prison analyzes the detention complex of Moria Camp on Lesvos, explains legal grounds and the practice of detention in the pre-removal centre and follows the stories of individuals in detention.
+The Prison within the Prison within the Prison analyses the detention complex of Moria Camp on Lesvos, explains legal grounds and the practice of detention in the pre-removal centre and follows the stories of individuals in detention.

 Infrastructure of Deportation: The text gives a general overview about deportations from Greece to Turkey, focusing on the infrastructural network that facilitates deportations from Lesvos to Turkey.